finalverse/mutsea-o/README.md

 # Overview

-MutSea is a BSD Licensed Open Source project to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
+MutSea is a BSD Licensed Open Source project forked from http://opensimulator.org to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
 MutSea is written in C#, and can run under Mono or the Microsoft .NET runtimes.